hamish2014/FreeCAD_drawing_dimensioning/README.md

 ============================

 Drawing dimensioning workbench for FreeCAD v0.15.
-Take note that this workbench is experimental and likely still contains bugs.
+Take note that this workbench is experimental and still contains bugs.

 Intended work-flow:
   * create a drawing page and a drawing of the part using the drawing workbench